giantswarm/fmt/kubernetes/annotations_and_labels.md

   objects it is used to set that information in the status with the statusresource.
 This is different from release version and can be the same in multiple releases.
 Since there could be multiple operators reconciling one object there could be multiple per-operator labels on one object.
+Special version `0.0.0` denotes that this object should be reconciled by the unique version of operator, i.e. operator installed from app collection.
 - `helm.sh/chart` - value should contain a chart name and version, see [Helm chart labels best practices][helm-labels]
 - `app.kubernetes.io/name` - the name of the application; should be applied to